 - Displacement hull powerboats-Locate amidships near the centerline.
-The starboard side of the hull where the propeller blades are moving downward is preferred. - Planing hull powerboats-Mount well aft, on or near the centerline, and well inboard of the first set of lifting strakes to insure that the multisensor will be in contact with the water at high speeds.
-The starboard side of the hull where the propeller blades are moving downward is preferred.
+The side of the hull where the propeller blades are moving downward is preferred. - Planing hull powerboats-Mount well aft, on or near the centerline, and well inboard of the first set of lifting strakes to ensure that the sensor will be in contact with the water at high speeds.
+The side of the hull where the propeller blades are moving downward is preferred.